- Top-rated Midwestern Christian liberal arts university with undergraduate, PSEO and Early College, graduate, and adult undergraduate degree programs

 Prospective students who demonstrate potential to positively influence the University of Northwestern community through character, depth, abilities or background will be shown preference in the admission process.

 The Northwestern Eagles are part of NCAA-Division III.
-With the upcoming addition of women's lacrosse in fall 2015 we offer 17 varsity sports as well as intramurals throughout the year.
+We offer 20 varsity sports as well as intramurals throughout the year.
 Visit unweagles.com.

 - Located in the Minneapolis St. Paul suburbs of Roseville and Arden Hills, Minnesota, just minutes from two major downtown areas